Adnan-Aashiq/playwright-qa-project/README.md

 4. Run Cypress tests.

-    - 3.1 Open terminal in the cloned folder and type `npm run open-cypress-runner`.
+    - 3.1 Open terminal in the cloned folder and type `npm run test:critical-headed`.
 To run the scripts headed.
 After this you've to Generate HTML Report to view the results **OR**
     - 3.2 Open terminal in the cloned folder and type `npm run test:critical:headless`.
 To run the scripts headlessly.
 After this Playwright automaticallty opens the HTML Report.

 5. Generate HTML Report.